-Young Life in Cote d’Ivoire has seen an amazing 53% increase in the number of kids reached, with over 2,600 kids coming to club and 1,186 kids coming to discipleship groups each week in 2019.
+Young Life Cote d’Ivoire continues with amazing growth in 2021!
+We knew over 61,000 kids by name, with 1,447 kids coming to club and 1,061 attending discipleship groups each week in 2020.

 Since its start in 2012, Young Life in Cote d’Ivoire has grown enormously.
-Over 33,500 kids have been reached.
-Leaders are praying for a deep love for Christ to reach more kids; with 48 ministries and 193 volunteer leaders, Young Life in Cote d’Ivoire is swiftly expanding.
+Over 61,000 kids are known by name.
+Leaders are praying for a deep love for Christ to reach more kids; with 51 ministries and 214 volunteer leaders, Young Life in Cote d’Ivoire is swiftly expanding.
 Experiencing some opposition from schools and in neighborhoods, leaders must be bold in their faith in order for more and more kids to hear the truth of the gospel of Jesus Christ.
 Young Life leaders in Cote d’Ivoire are certainly living up to this expectation.
 In March of 2015, leaders were all set to have a weekend camp with kids from the cities of Grand Bassam and Bounua, until gunmen opened fire at a nearby resort, killing several people and injuring many.
 Parents were scared and were no longer willing to send their kids to camp.
 Yet faithful Young Life leaders prayed diligently and went door to door asking parents to reconsider.
 Many agreed, and that weekend 63 kids said yes to Jesus.

 Young Life on the beach!